fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 #### Image Builder

-Image builder is a free tool to automate the creation of Vm and container images.
+Image builder is a free tool to automate the creation of VM and container images.
 It creates an EC2 builder instance that performs a series of predefined task (e.g. software installation, configuration etc.) then it creates an AMI from it, then it test it, and finally it distributes it.